albertojulian/mada-driver-assistant/README.md

 There are several sensors and processing modules:
 - a camera that takes RGB and depth images.
 They are processed by the **Object Detector** in the computer, which detects object (cars, traffic lights) and provides the object class, the bounding box and the position, along with the mean distance from the camera
 - a cell phone that gets the speed from the GPS module and sends it to the computer.
-It also recognizes driver requests and sends them as text to the computer.
+It also recognizes driver speech requests and sends them as text to the computer.
 Moreover, the coordinates from the accelerometer and gyroscope are gathered and sent to the computer

 All the events at the output of the processing modules are sent to the **Driver Agent**, which stores the information in the Memory and analyzes it in the Planner to assess if some action should be initiated.
 There are two types of actions:
 - **automatic actions**: respond to one or more events that reflect some danger or warning.
 An example can be detecting that the distance to a car in front is lower than the safety distance.